elenamerenkova/elenamerenkova/README.md

 ✌️ Programming geek and enthusiast.

 🎓 Currently self learning more advanced Java and trying to improve my coding skills.
+Have experience with Python, C#, HTML, CSS, PHP and JavaScript.

 🪐 I believe we live in a simulation.
 <!--